DravenFox/spc-nekodetector-plugin/README.md

 # NekoDetector Plugin for ServerPackCreator

+> [!IMPORTANT]
+> **As of ServerPackCreator version 6.3.0, nekodetector is part of the API and automatically checks the mod- and server pack.**

 This is a plugin for [ServerPackCreator](https://github.com/Griefed/ServerPackCreator)

 **NOTE:** This plugin requires at least [ServerPackCreator version 4.1.5](https://github.com/Griefed/ServerPackCreator/releases/tag/4.1.5)